dophist/textnorm/README.md

 # textnorm
-class.txt shows the id of different cases\n gt.txt and test.txt correspond line by line
+#class.txt shows the id of different cases
+#gt.txt and test.txt correspond line by line